nestjs-microservice-course-2025/payments-ms/README.md

 - Stripe API keys setup: https://dashboard.stripe.com/apikeys
 - Stripe API documentation: https://docs.stripe.com/api/checkout/sessions/create

-## To run the microservice in DEV:
+## To run the microservice locally:

 - Create a new Stripe account
 - Create a new API key and copy the secret key